-Both of these 2 Vegas resorts are good overall, so if you find a great deal with one of these two, you should go ahead and book it without worrying about the other option.
-However, if you are considering both you’ve probably found offers with similar rates; their resort fee is also similar (ridiculously high, actually, but half of the Strip resorts apply heavy resort fees these days, more on further down).
+Both of these 2 Vegas resorts are good overall, so if you find a great deal with one of these two, you should go ahead and book it without worrying too much about the other option.
+However, between Treasure Island or Mirage, there are differences so, if you found similar rates (their resort fee is also similar, namely ridiculously high), you may need to focus on what you value most.

 The ergonomic chair at Mirage makes sitting by its modern desk a real treat, though you can’t watch TV from the desk due to the angle, unfortunately.
 Mirage also has a large Plasma (TV) screen.
-However, Mirage’s lack of foyer area makes each Standard room really noisy (you can hear the noice from the corridors as if you were outside).
+However, Mirage’s lack of foyer area makes each Standard room really noisy (you can hear the noise from the corridors as if you were outside).
 Having said the above, if all you care is a nicely decorated room with a good, comfortable bed, then Treasure Island provides a very adequate option.

 Buffets.
 Both of these Vegas resorts have good buffets, with Mirage perhaps taking the crown for its freshness of ingredients and variety of all, equally excellent meals; Treasure Island’s is much smaller but truly beautiful to look at.
 You can read Treasure Island Buffet (with photos) and Mirage Buffet for details.
 They are very different, so I’d recommend you read both pages to determine which buffet suits you best.

-The Casino: Mirage’s is larger though Treasure Island’s is very pleasant.
+The Casino: Mirage’s is larger though Treasure Island’s is pleasant enough.
 Either way, these 2 resorts are next to each other with truly very little distance to walk between the 2 so, unless you have casino credits or plan to gamble so much that you will be entitled to casino marketing credits the following day, in this area of the Vegas Strip you will be able to choose among many casinos, including Venetian’s and Wynn’s.
 Until recently I would have said that Mirage is the ‘more generous’ of the 2 casinos, but frankly I played so much there lately that I can safely say all Strip Casinos seem to be ‘tight’ in a very equal way (which is bad news for us!).
 You can read our page on the Best Vegas Casinos, if you are interested in ‘serious’ gambling.